KCLinguistics/kclinguistics.github.io/_pages/about.md

 I am a second year postgraduate student at the University of Ghent, Faculty of Psychology and Educational Sciences.
 I was an exchange student at the Groningen University (2022-2023) as a student in the EMJD Program.

-I am most interested in communication dynamics in adverse situations as well as different ecological settings.
-Other than this, Neurobiology of language is a part of my main research.
+I am most interested in communication dynamics in adverse situations as well as in different relaxed-ecological settings.
+Other than this, Neurobiology of language is a major area of my main research.

 Till this end, I have employed three different approaches.

-[1] Compare the different linguistic behaviors of language use in Virtual Reality vs physical-setting in dyadic conversations that of humans.
+[1] Compare the different communicative behaviors of language use in Virtual Reality vs physical-setting in dyadic conversations that of humans.

 [2] Identify the causal mechanism of morphosyntax in the underlying problem-solving /communicative strategies.